-As the Rochester culinary scene grows, we’re happy to see local food trucks pop up.
+As the Rochester culinary scene has grown in the last several years, we’re happy to see so many local food trucks pop up.
 The taco truck in particular is a local favorite.
 It’s hard to resist the urge to stop at a taco truck.
 The food is delicious and authentic, the venue is local, and the price is right.
 And if you’re ever in the mood for a savory, spicy, late night bite, you’re in luck!
 Most of these taco trucks are open late.

 Maybe you’ve already found your favorite lunchtime taco stop.
 Or, even better, you like to do a little taco truck hopping for a bit of variety.
 They have easy to read menus, nice staff, and most trucks will offer more than tacos.
 Here are a few Mexican food tidbits to help you make your decisions:

 Chicharron (pork rinds)